 c.
 '50s.
 The table features a solid walnut wood frame with a black laminate top and iron stretchers supporting the legs.
 The expandable table has two removable leaves, allowing it to expand up to 85 inches.

 This table is a striking design and is super practical for everyday living.
+This table epitomizes California modernism with its use of black iron, walnut, and it use of new materials like laminate.

 Dimensions: 61.75" l x 35.75"w x 29" h